 YOUR RECEIPT FOR REPAIRS:

-Your receipt for repairs was generated and emailed to you when you completed your service purchase through our secure Service Cart.
+Your receipt for repairs was generated when you completed payment with Paypal, and a copy was automatically emailed to you when you completed your purchase through Paypal.
 The detailed information about the service procedures performed on your watch (kinetics excluded) was included in the original invoice estimate emailed to your prior to your payment.
-Please print and save these documents.
+Please print and save both of these documents.

 HOW TO CARE FOR YOUR WATCH :